Description of scheme

 Benefits of the scheme

-The Cliftonville scheme will reduce traffic congestion, reduce the volume of traffic on the inner ring road enhancing air quality and make it easier to access Northampton General Hospital.
+The scheme will reduce traffic congestion and the volume of traffic on the inner ring road, enhance air quality and make it easier to access Northampton General Hospital.

 Scheme cost and how it will be funded

-We have been successful in securing £1.814m of Government funding from the National Productivity Investment Fund and £0.777m of local match funding.
-The remaining £0.388m of match funding is still to be secured.
+We have been successful in securing £1.814m of government funding from the National Productivity Investment Fund.
+This will be supported by £0.777m of local match funding.

 What happens next?

-Delivery of the scheme is anticipated to commence in October 2019 with completion expected in summer 2020.
+We are proposing to deliver the scheme in phases to minimise disruption as far as possible.
+The first phase is anticipated to commence in October 2019 with other phases following and completion expected in summer 2020.